RohitKochhar/ns-covid-model/README.md

 # ns-covid-model
 A Control Systems overview of the COVID-19 Response of the Nova Scotian Government

+## Abstract
+I am amazed by the response of the Nova Scotian government in handling the COVID-19 pandemic.
+Earlier this month we had a peak of 31 cases to which the government quickly responded and tightened restrictions.
+This response was like an effective control system, so I decided to try and model it like one.

+The data scope for this project is from Nova Scotia's second wave, which is a period I've defined as from November 19th onward.
+Attached is a graph over this period, from CBC.

 # Prediction Results
 ## Iteration 0 - 2020-12-09